poggit-orphanage/SignPortal/README.md

 The rest of the sign can be whatever desired

-SignPortal is used to create portals to other worlds using signs.

 ##Features:

+signportal.create permission to create world signs

+signportal.command.generate permission to use /generate

 Checks for existing world on teleport attempt to prevent crashes